Armenian PM, Russian President meet in Kremlin

-Acting Prime Minister Nikol Pashinyan, who is paying a working visit to the Russian Federation, today met with RF President Vladimir Putin in the Kremlin.
+In the sidelines of his working visit to the Russian Federation, Prime Minister Nikol Pashinyan had a private conversation with Russian President Vladimir Putin in the Kremlin.

 Greeting the Armenian PM, the Russian President said, “Dear Nikol Vovaevich, I am very glad to see you.
 Thank you for accepting my invitation.
 We are in constant contact with you by phone, but of course, the meetings are always effective to achieve the necessary result.
 I hope it will be the case this time, we will talk in a formal and informal atmosphere.
 We will have dinner together, discuss current affairs, talk about prospects.

 The CIS summit is coming soon.
 I would like to achieve a consent with you over positions in this direction, and naturally, over the main directions of our cooperation, including over the issue of the short and long-term normalization of the situation in the region.
 I am very glad to see you, you are welcome”, Putin said.